hughpearse/starling-interview-challenge/README.md

 ![savings-goal-api](./docs/images/savings-goal-api.png)

-This differs from a recurring transfer which takes a *rule* to transfer a fixed value.
+This differs from a recurring transfer which takes a *rule* to transfer a fixed value set in a CurrencyAndAmount object using the *amount* property.

 ![recurring-transfer-api](./docs/images/recurring-transfer-api.png)